-The Faculty shall prescribe, subject to the University Charter and approval of the Board of courses of instruction, graduate and undergraduate conditions of graduation, the degrees conferred, and rules and methods of conducting the educational work of the University.

-Trustees, requirements for graduate and undergraduate admissions, graduate and undergraduate of important developments affecting the University, including proposed capital expenditures and annual budgets.
+The Faculty shall prescribe, subject to the University Charter and approval of the Board of Trustees, of important developments affecting the University, including proposed capital expenditures and annual budgets.

 The Faculty shall be informed by the President, or other designated officers of the administration, the Board of Trustees candidates for honorary degrees and shall designate the recipients of fellowships, scholarships, prizes and awards.